GiancarlosIO/webpack-nexus/README.md

 ## Features
 * Webpack: Dev and Prod configurations inspired by the awesome work of [React boilerplate](https://github.com/react-boilerplate/react-boilerplate) 🔨
-* Babel: ES6/ES7, Jsx and plugins configured for production. ⚛️
+* Babel: ES6/ES7, Jsx and plugins configured for dev and production mode. ⚛️
 * Styling with styled-components 💅
 * Typing with typescript and eslint ✔️
 * Auto formatter with prettier 🔄
+* vscode configured to work with eslint + typescript + prettier 💙
 * _React-apollo: coming soon..._
 * _Jest: coming soon.._
 * _Husky + lint-stagged: coming soon..._